dhedgepeth/uMediaEditor/README.md

 ### Umbraco cloud

-Installation with Umbraco cloud requires Cloning your project down localy to apply new packages
+Installation with Umbraco cloud requires Cloning your project down locally to apply new packages

 ### Installation